 Policy G-8(1) states that Risk Management Plans (RMPs) are to be in place (established or agreed to) within five (5) years (January 1, 2020).
 In 2020, The Ministry of the Environment Conservation and Parks extended the RMP compliance timeline until January 1, 2023.
 The TCC Source Protection Committee has developed an internal policy to have the outstanding RMPs completed by January 1, 2022.

-As of December 31, 2021, nearly all significant drinking water threats requiring Risk Management Plans have addressed the CV SPA.
-There is one Risk Management Plan with physical mitigation measures in place, but has logistical challenges that need to be addressed before the MECP deadline of January 1, 2023.
+As of December 31, 2022, all significant drinking water threats requiring Risk Management Plans have addressed the CV SPA.